-1. Are surveys a mandated part of the DTSDE process?
+F.1.
+Are surveys a mandated part of the DTSDE process?

-2. Who pays for the surveys?
+F.2.
+Who pays for the surveys?

 The District will pay for the surveys.
 Title I 1003(a) grant funds may be used to pay for the cost of the surveys in Title I Focus and Priority Schools.

-3. Is the State supplying the survey to the schools?
+F.3.
+Is the State supplying the survey to the schools?

-4. To whom must the survey be administered?
+F.4.
+To whom must the survey be administered?

-6. If a district wishes to survey students in grade K-2 and/or parents, is this permissible?
+F.5.
+If a district wishes to survey students in grade K-2 and/or parents, is this permissible?
 May the district use 1003(a) grant funds to pay for such surveys?

-Yes, 1003(a) grant funds may be used to pay for surveys of students in grades K-2 and/or of parents in a Title I school receiving a State led IIT school review or a District-led DTSDE review during the 2013-14 school year.
+Yes, 1003(a) grant funds may be used to pay for surveys of students in grades K-2 and/or of parents in a Title I school receiving a State led IIT school review or a District-led DTSDE review during the school year.

-8. If a district wishes to conduct surveys district-wide or in schools that are Priority or Focus Schools, may the district use 1003(a) grant funds to pay for such surveys?
+F.6.
+If a district wishes to conduct surveys district-wide or in schools that are Priority or Focus Schools, may the district use 1003(a) grant funds to pay for such surveys?

 1003(a) grant funds may only be used to conduct surveys in Title I Priority and Focus Schools.
 1003(a) grant funds may be used to pay for a district-wide survey only if all of the schools in a district are Title I schools that have been identified as Focus or Priority.

-9. When are surveys to be administered?
+F.7.
+When are surveys to be administered?

 Surveys are to be administered (whenever possible) before the review team visits the school.
 The surveys are a part of the pre-documentation review that will be reviewed by the IIT to gather a better understanding of the perceptions and support that are provided by the school to teachers, students, and parents.
 The surveys should uncover trends and practices at the school that will lead to the development of an inquiry trail for specific events by the review team.